Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 ### Further Reading:

+- best resource I have found on shared libraries: [How To Write Shared Libraries by Ulrich Drepper](https://www.akkadia.org/drepper/dsohowto.pdf)
 - [Dynamic linker wiki](https://en.wikipedia.org/wiki/Dynamic_linker)
 - [`mmap` wiki](https://en.wikipedia.org/wiki/Mmap)
 - [How statically linked programs run on Linux (and how you get from libc to the start symbol)](https://eli.thegreenplace.net/2012/08/13/how-statically-linked-programs-run-on-linux)